Fall Semester FAQ

 Updates to this page are in progress.
-Please check back frequently as we continue to answer more frequently asked questions related to our COVID-19 response.
+Please check back frequently as we continue to answer more frequently asked questions related to the fall semester.

 Davidson College announced plans for a “13-Week Plus” calendar for the fall.
 The following Q&A will help explain what that means and how that decision was reached.

 - No on-campus classes after Thanksgiving.

 - A floating start date (so the start date can be determined later, depending on external circumstances).

 - Conducting exams remotely (students will be off campus) and possibly holding some classes remotely, depending on the start date.

 - An expectation that courses could be delivered either in person or remotely.

 - An understanding that faculty members will redesign courses for a 13 week class schedule.